*Work in progress page

 “What will you do?” asked Alleras, the Sphinx. (<<<<—- sneaky Alleras.
 Prying for info)

 Then why does the Citadel have glass candles?
 From what we have seen with Quaithe, the glass candles can be used to help spread prophecy.
-Does this mean that glass canldes are another type of alternate knowledge that the Citadel wants to stop from spreading, like Qyburn and surgery?
+Does this mean that glass candles are another type of alternate knowledge that the Citadel wants to stop from spreading, like Qyburn and surgery?
+Qyburn is basically the Herbert West of Westeros, but the same underlying idea remains; the tinkering of life eternal, overcoming death, dealing in the powers of the “gods”.

 And sorcery?
-Could the Valyrian steel link be for dragon spells/blood sorcery specifially?
+Could the Valyrian steel be the link for dragon spells/blood sorcery specifically?
 Maybe it just has not worked *yet because magic had left the world and the maesters also suppressed what little knowledge was left?

 What happens to the (human) children that wake up and share their probably prophectic dreams to their house measter?
 Why, they are drugged or hushed as any good doctor would do to a child.